Regularity conditions in the realisability problem with applications to point processes and random closed sets: Contact distribution functions for random sets

 If $\tau_x(R)=\tau(R)$ does not depend on $x$, it may be possible to realise it as the contact distribution function of a stationary random closed set.
-If the argument $x$ of $\tau_x(R)$ takes only a single value, then the necessary and sufficient condition on $\tau_x(\cdot)$ is that it is a non-decreasing right-continuous function with values in $[0,1]$, i.e.\ the cumulative distribution function of a sub-probability measure on $\R_+$.
+If the argument $x$ of $\tau_x(R)$ takes only a single value, then the necessary and sufficient condition on $\tau_x(\cdot)$ is that it is a nondecreasing right-continuous function with values in $[0,1]$, that is, the cumulative distribution function of a sub-probability measure on $\mathbb{R}_+$.
 The following result concerns the case of $x$ taking two possible values.

-\begin{theorem} Let $x_1,x_2\in\R^d$, with $l=\|x_{1}-x_{2}\|$, and let $\tau_{x_1}$ and $\tau_{x_2}$ be cumulative distribution functions of two sub-probability measures on $\R_+$.
-Then there exists a random closed set $\rset$ such that $\tau_{x_i}(R)=T(B_R(x_i))$ for $r\geq0$ and $i=1,2$ if and only if for all $r\geq 0$
+\begin{theorem} Let $x_1,x_2\in\mathbb{R}^d$, with $l=\|x_{1}-x_{2}\|$, and let $\tau_{x_1}$ and $\tau_{x_2}$ be cumulative distribution functions of two sub-probability measures on $\mathbb{R}_+$.
+Then there exists a random closed set $\xi$ such that $\tau_{x_i}(R)=T(B_R(x_i))$ for $r\geq0$ and $i=1,2$ if and only if for all $r\geq0$